eth-brownie/brownie/docs/nonlocal-networks.rst

 ------------

 * Transaction status
-When submitting a transaction on non-local networks, blocks are not immediately so transactions will likewise not be immediately confirmed.
+When submitting transactions on non-local networks, blocks are not immediately so transactions will likewise not be immediately confirmed.
+Brownie does not provide a transaction receipt by default but will wait until the transaction has been confirmed before continuing execution.
-A :ref:`api-network-tx` object is provided immediately and can be stored to unique variables though ``TransactionReceipt.status`` will be ``-1`` until the transaction is mined and either succeeds or reverts.
+Press ``Ctrl-C`` and a :ref:`api-network-tx` object will be returned with the pending transaction hash and can be stored to unique variables. ``TransactionReceipt.status`` will be ``-1`` until the transaction is mined and either succeeds or reverts.

 * Debugging
 The Brownie :ref:`debug` tools rely upon `debug_traceTransaction <https://github.com/ethereum/go-ethereum/wiki/Management-APIs#user-content-debug_tracetransaction>`__ RPC method which is not supported by `Infura <https://infura.io>`__.
 Attempts to call it will result in a ``RPCRequestError``.